 The major ants, who are soldiers, give these ants their name.
 They are typically 1.6mm in length, and their heads tower over their bodies.
 Minor ants are half the size of major ants.
 Their job is to find food for the colony, which enjoys insects, protein, sweets, seeds, and grease.

 Big-headed ants nest in soil typically beneath stones and logs.
 They also won’t turn down space in a potted plant.
 These reddish brown ants can be found all across the United States, so keep your eyes open.

+A highly destructive home wrecker.
 Just like us, we know you’re picturing ants with tiny hammers.
 Despite their name, carpenter ants will not help you with your next house renovation.
-In fact, they are notorious for damaging wood structures.
+In fact, they are notorious for damaging wooden structures.